 On May 1, 2008, APVOFM and The Personnel Co-op joined together to form InsideNGO.
 New services, program areas, learning opportunities, and membership benefits proliferated.
 IT folks, young professionals, legal practitioners, and project managers became more active in the community as programs were developed for them.
 Virtual roundtables were offered for the first time in 2008 and webinars in 2010.
 The first “integrated” InsideNGO Annual Meeting took place in 2009; by 2011, the event was so large and with so many unique sessions that it was moved to the Walter E. Washington Convention Center, where it remains today.

-In 2017, InsideNGO’s membership is 350 organizations strong.
+In 2017, Humentum’s membership is 350 organizations strong.
 We’re offering 150 learning events in 20 countries this year, and our e-Learning portfolio is expanding with content created to meet our sector’s needs.
-We are widely recognized as the leader in US government assistance compliance training.
-Our name as also become synonymous with operational excellence, and we recognize our members’ contributions in these areas with our annual Operational Excellence Awards.
-And, we also have big news: We're becoming Humentum!
+Our name has become synonymous with operational excellence, and we recognize our members’ contributions in these areas with our annual Operational Excellence Awards.
+Read more about Humentum's future here.